“Good SEO consulting work only gets better over time. It’s only search engine tricks that need to keep changing when the ranking algorithms change.”

 Where can you find an SEO consulting ace?
 Look for people writing on SEO blogs, on quora.com or even conference lists (if the conference is notable (here’s one I highly recommend), the speakers are likely to have been vetted).
+Or, you can call an SEO recruiter!
 Even if you find someone who is out of your price range, SEO’ers seem to know other SEO’ers, and they might be able to refer someone they know and trust.

 Last resort…. call me!

 Jerry Bernhart, Principal of Bernhart Associates Executive Search, LLC, is one of the nation’s preeminent and veteran executive recruiters in ecommerce, digital and multichannel marketing, and CRM.
 With more than 80 published LinkedIn articles, Jerry is the “voice” of best practices in the recruitment and hiring of ecommerce and digital marketing professionals.
 Jerry is also the author of the critically acclaimed book, “Careers in Ecommerce and Digital Marketing,” on Amazon, and participates in many leading digital marketing and ecommerce conferences.
 Jerry has been recruiting and placing marketing professionals for more than 28 years.
 Check out Jerry’s other insights on the Thought Leadership section of the Bernhart Associates website.